-- Do you have underfloor heating running that area of the floor?
+- Do you have underfloor heating running under that area of the floor?

 Armed with the above information, you can simply select the relevant options (filters) on this website and see what products are recommended and then buy on-line.

-My floor levels are different does it matter?
+My floor levels are different heights does it matter?

-Do you have any suitable for underfloor heating?
+Do you have any door bars suitable for underfloor heating?

 Some threshold strips are attached to the base floor with screws, although a fitter will frequently use a proprietary glue instead as it is faster and equally strong.
 Underfloor heating needs to be avoided, so be careful!
 Whilst many systems finish before a doorway, some are continuous, one room to the next.
 In this instance, a good option is a stick-down or self-adhesive threshold strip such as the Premier Euro or the sleek AL/AC38SF Cover.

 There are no right or wrong answers when it comes to selecting the colour.
 Some people like to match to fittings in the vicinity of the door bar, such as light fittings whilst others prefer to match as closely as possible to a dominant colour in the carpet.
 To see the wide choice of finishes available, take a look in the Finish filters on the left hand side of the door thresholds page on our shopping site.

 There appears to be no standard width for a doorway.
 And therefore, you will need to cut down your threshold to suit each of your doors.
 Providing you have a sharp hack-saw, it is simple to cut through the solid metal.
 Most door thresholds come in a choice of sizes with the longest option being around 2.7m (2700mm), which can be butted up, end to end, for a room divider.